israf1l/BlackJack-on-Python/README.md

 This is text representation of BlackJack on Python.

-- ".ipynb" files should be opned in JupyterNotebook
+- ".ipynb" files should be opened in JupyterNotebook
 - You might need to install random library, although usually it is preinstalled.